python-unsam/Programacion_en_Python_UNSAM/Notas/05_Modulos_OSKI2/02_305Main_module.md

 ... output ...
 ```

-*Note: The Python Launcher on Windows also looks for the `#!` line to indicate language version.*
+*Observación: The Python Launcher on Windows also looks for the `#!` line to indicate language version.*

 ### Script Template